bitbankinc/bitbank-api-docs/public-api.md

-buy | string | the highest price of buy orders high | string | the highest price in last 24 hours low | string | the lowest price in last 24 hours last | string | the latest price executed vol | string | trading volume in last 24 hours timestamp | number | ticked at unix timestamp (milliseconds)
+buy | string | the highest price of buy orders high | string | the highest price in last 24 hours low | string | the lowest price in last 24 hours open | string | the open price at 24 hours ago last | string | the latest price executed vol | string | trading volume in last 24 hours timestamp | number | ticked at unix timestamp (milliseconds)